Lightprotocol/program-examples/migration.md

 ## Overview of Changes

 The Light SDK v2 introduces a cleaner, more intuitive API with the following key changes:
-- Unified CPI account management with `CpiAccountsV2`
+- Unified CPI account management with `CpiAccounts`
 - Standardized instruction builder pattern with `LightSystemProgramCpi`
 - Simplified error handling and method chaining
 - Direct account passing without intermediate conversions